When Words Betray Us

 Summary

-This book presents a journey into how language is constructed for speaking and understanding, and how it can break down due to brain injury.
-It aims to provide insight into language and the brain through the study of aphasia, a speech and language disorder resulting from brain injury in adults.
+This book presents a journey into how language is put together for speaking and understanding and how it can come apart when there is injury to the brain.
+The goal is to provide a window into language and the brain through the lens of aphasia, a speech and language disorder resulting from brain injury in adults.
+This book answers the question of how the brain analyzes the pieces of language, its sounds, words, meaning, and ultimately puts them together into a unitary whole.
+While its major fo…

 Book Details